 New York weather

-New York weather provides everything from snow in winter through to hot and sometimes very humid summer weather, making it one of the most varied climates in the USA.
+New York weather provides everything from snow in winter through to hot and sometimes very humid summer weather.

 Lying on the eastern seaboard of the United States of America, New York is on the same latitude as Madrid, Spain.
 Due to the density of its population and, particularly in Manhattan, the number of highrise buildings that trap heat and stall air movement, it can become very humid.